GoogleCloudPlatform/magic-modules/docs/content/docs/how-to/add-handwritten-datasource-documentation.md

 ### Example usage

-The next section includes one or more examples showing how a user may use the data source in their Terrform configuration.
+The next section includes one or more examples showing how a user may use the data source in their Terraform configuration.
 The examples can be basic and show what the minimum number of arguments are required, or they can be used to demonstrate more complex usage of the data source if necessary.

 For example, here's the example usage section from `/website/docs/d/kms_crypto_key.html.markdown` ([link to generated page](https://registry.terraform.io/providers/hashicorp/google/latest/docs/data-sources/kms_crypto_key)):